The reference curve

-If you are going to start with dendrochronology dating you will be greatly helped if you find already published data covering your area of interest and the time span you are interested in.
+If you are going to start with dendrochronology dating you will be greatly helped if you find already published tree ring data covering your area of interest and the time span you are interested in.
 Lots of data is published in the International Tree Ring Data Bank (ITRDB) in Arizona.
 The ITRDB works as an exchange center serving us all.
-If you develop a reference curve for your area you should really publish it at the ITRDB.
+If you develop a reference curve for your area you should publish it at the ITRDB.
 Your data can be of great help to other people interested in dendrochronology.

 "The primary purpose for the ITRDB is to provide a permanent location for the storage of well-dated, high-quality dendrochronological data from around the world.
 This central repository protects data from loss due to: (1) mishandling of tree-ring data, (2) the relocation or termination of laboratories, (3) scientists who move to other projects or retire, or (4) the death of scientists."
 (ITRDB)